ashdavies/talks/2018-11-22-rx-java-and-coroutines-a-practical-analysis/rx-java-and-coroutines-a-practical-analysis.md

 [.footer: http://explosm.net/comics/3185/]

-^ Not quite the hero we thought it would be
+^ Not the hero we wanted, or needed, or deserved.

 ---

 ![](table-flip.gif)

+^ Enough is enough

 ---